Disciplinary Reports and Initial Conference

-If a student has allegedly violated the Student Code of Conduct, a “Disciplinary Specification of Charges” letter will be sent to the student’s official Purchase email account arranging a meeting, which is called an initial conference.
-The initial conference officer will schedule an initial conference and notify the accused in writing of the time and place of the meeting, which is usually conducted within seven (7) working days from the date of notification of the incident report.
+If a student has allegedly violated the Student Code of Conduct, an “Initial Conference Appointment” letter will be sent to the student’s official Purchase email account arranging a meeting.
+The initial conference officer will schedule an initial conference and notify the accused student/respondent in writing of the time and place of the meeting, which is usually conducted within seven (7) business days from the receipt of the incident report, barring extenuating circumstances.

 The Office of Disability Resources (ODR) coordinates academic adjustments and auxiliary aids and services for students with disabilities to ensure equal access to all programs, services, and activities at Purchase College.
 If you have a disability and require accommodations throughout the conduct process, please call or e-mail the ODR to initiate your request for accommodations, (914) 251-6035, email@example.com.

-At the initial conference the charges are explained and the accused student is made aware of the range of sanctions for each code violation.
+At the initial conference the charges are explained and the accused student/respondent is made aware of the range of sanctions for each code violation.
+The student will be able to review the incident report(s) received by the Office of Community Standards at this meeting.
 Any finding issued by the Initial Conference Officer will be determine on the basis of the information/evidence presented and what is “more probable than not” (aka preponderance of evidence).
-During the scheduled time of the initial conference, the accused student may elect one of the following courses of action:
+During the scheduled time of the initial conference, the accused student/respondent may elect one of the following courses of action:

-- The accused student may elect not to appear.
-In these cases all statements obtained by the initial conference officer and the violations outlined in the specification of charges are considered true and accurate, and appropriate administrative action is taken.
+- Not to appear.
+In these cases all statements obtained by the Initial Conference Officer and the violations outlined in the initial conference appointment letter are considered true and accurate, and appropriate administrative action is taken.

-- If the initial conference officer deems the information obtained does not support the allegation, they may elect to administratively find the student not responsible.
+- Accept responsibility for the charges pending, waive their right to a hearing, and agree to accept the sanction determined by the Initial Conference Officer.
+If the Initial Conference Officer deems the information obtained does not support the allegation, they may elect to administratively find the student not responsible.

-- The accused student may disagree with the finding and/or sanction determined by the initial conference officer and elect to have an administrative or committee hearing.
+- Request a hearing.
+The accused student/respondent may disagree with the finding and/or sanction determined by the Initial Conference Officer and elect to have an administrative or committee hearing.

 The sexual and interpersonal violence hearing web page can provide more information related to reporting and investigation procedures related to violations involving sexual and interpersonal violence.